cloudmesh-community/sp19-222-92/project-report/report.md

 season, so some of the labels may be incorrect.
 Our labelling process was the best we could do with the information available.
 We focused on three evaluations for our model: completeness, homogeneity, and v-measure.
-Completeness is a measure of how well each class was clustered together, while homogeneity scores the clusters based on what degree in contains only one class.
-The harmonic mean of the completeness and homogeneity scores gives the v-measure score.
+Completeness is a measure of how well each class was clustered together @scikit-completeness, while homogeneity scores the clusters based on what degree in contains only one class @scikit-homogeneity.
+The harmonic mean of the completeness and homogeneity scores gives the v-measure score @wikipedia_2019-harmonic-mean @scikit-vmeasure.
 Each is considered perfect if their score is 1.0.
 Conversely, 0.0 is the worst possible score.
 The results of our clustering model can be seen in
 @tbl:results-table. had a completeness score of .260, homogeneity score of .227, and a v-measure score of .242.
 This means our model was more effective at clustering the classes together than having each cluster contain purely one class.
 Overall, the model scored poorly.
-Its scatter plot:
+Its scatter plot @kaggle:

 ![Clustering scatter plot](images/cluster_plot.png)